-World’s first solar power train launches in Australia with zero emissions
+World’s 1st 100% solar power train launched with zero emissions: Australia

 Solar power trains are closer to realization as the technology evolves and matures.
 The world’s first solar power train has been launched in Byron Bay, a northern New South Wales coastal town of Australia.
 Leaving the platform with around 100 passengers on board, the green train made its trip on 16 December 2017.
 The refurbished railway train ran on a 3 km stretch of a disused rail line at the popular Australian tourist destination of Byron Bay.
 The train was last used in 2004 and ran on the 110-year-old tracks.